mpl-extensions/mpl-interactions/docs/API.rst

 utilities
 ---------

-Functions that make it a bit more convenient to do some things in matplotlib.
+Functions that make some features in Matplotlib a bit more convenient.

 .. currentmodule:: mpl_interactions
 .. autosummary::